 Market Sector Update

-- Even with all of the recent turmoil, investors have taken comfort in the knowledge that companies are in very good financial shape, the banking system has healed, systemic risk has been greatly reduced and substantial slack still exists in most global economies, thereby minimizing near term inflation threats.
+- Even with all of the recent turmoil, investors appear to be taking comfort in the knowledge that companies are in very good financial shape, the banking system has healed, systemic risk has been greatly reduced and substantial slack still exists in most global economies, thereby minimizing near term inflation threats.

 - As we have noted before, much of the recent market advance has been driven by price-to-earnings (P/E) multiple expansion associated with declining risks.
 As such, the market is seemingly anticipating a pick-up in underlying growth.

-- The Fund generated strong returns and outperformed the benchmark for the quarter before the effects of sales charges.
+- The Fund generated good returns and outperformed the benchmark for the quarter before the effects of sales charges.

-- These factors more than offset the drag from overweighting the relatively weak performing consumer discretionary sector and some weak individual performances including global gaming stalwarts Las Vegas Sands Corp. and Wynn Resorts Ltd., which lagged due to a slowdown in Macau gaming activity.
+- These factors more than offset the drag from weak individual stock performance in the consumer discretionary sector.
+The global gaming stalwarts Las Vegas Sands Corp. and Wynn Resorts Ltd., continued to lag due to a slowdown in Macau gaming activity.
 Year-to-date winners, such as CBS Corp, JD.com and Harman, all saw weaker share performance during the quarter.

 Risk factors.
 As with any mutual fund, the value of the Fund's shares will change, and you could lose money on your investment.
 Tax-management strategies may alter investment decisions and affect portfolio holdings, when compared to those of non-tax-managed mutual funds.
 Market conditions may limit the Fund’s ability to realize tax losses or to generate dividend income that is taxed at favorable Federal income tax rates.
 In addition, the Fund’s tax-managed strategy may cause the Fund to hold a security in order to achieve more favorable tax-treatment or to sell a security in order to realize tax losses, which could result in losses that exceed any benefits of the tax-managed strategy.
 The Fund’s ability to utilize various tax-management techniques may be curtailed or eliminated in the future by tax legislation or regulations.
 While the fund seeks to minimize tax distributions to shareholders, it may realize capital gains and earn some dividends.
-These and other risks are more fully described in the Fund’s prospectus.
+These and other risks are more fully described in the fund's prospectus.
 Not all funds or fund classes may be offered at all broker/dealers.

 Investors should consider the investment objectives, risks, charges and expenses of a fund carefully before investing.
 For a prospectus, or if available a summary prospectus, containing this and other information for the Ivy Funds, call your financial advisor or visit us online at www.ivyfunds.com.
 Please read the prospectus or summary prospectus carefully before investing.